-During the fire season, LPCC will obtain the fire resources line-up via the radio on Forest Net.
-When this process is interrupted because of incident activity, flight following, or peak periods of business, an announcement will be made by LPCC to fax or landline the line-up.
+During the fire season, LPCC will obtain District Duty Officer and cover resources line-up via the radio on Forest Net.
+When this process is interrupted because of incident activity, flight following, or peak periods of business, an announcement will be made by LPCC to email, fax or landline the district line-up.